andrewmcwhae/MAXScript/README.md

 # MAXScript
-A collection of scripts for 3Ds Max
+A collection of scripts and macros for 3Ds Max

-I set Arnold RenderView to Shift+W since I use it all the time

-I set Bridge to Alt+D